Do I Need a Nutritionist or Dietitian?

 • Biochemistry, physiology, microbiology, and chemistry

-2. Completed an accredited, supervised practice program at a health care facility, community agency, or food service corporation
+2. Completed an accredited, supervised practice program of at least 1,000 hours at a health care facility, community agency, or food service corporation

 3. Passed a national test given by the Commission on Dietetic Registration